 Vessel stability is paramount for safety.
-Care must be given to the stowage and securing of all cargo, skiffs, equipment, fuel containers and supplies, and also to correct ballasting.
-Fish harvesters must be familiar with their vessel's centre of gravity, the effect of liquid free surfaces on stability (i.e. loose water or fish on deck), loading and unloading operations, watertight integrity and the vessel's freeboard.
-Know the limitations of your vessel; if you are unsure contact a reputable naval architect, marine surveyor or the local Transport Canada Marine Safety Office.
+Care must be given to the stowage and securing of all cargo, skiffs, equipment, fuel containers and supplies and to correct ballasting.
+Fish harvesters must be familiar with their vessel's centre of gravity, the effect of liquid free surfaces on stability (e.g. loose water or fish on deck), loading and unloading operations, watertight integrity and the vessel's freeboard.
+Know the limitations of your vessel; if you are unsure, contact a naval architect, marine surveyor or the local Transport Canada Marine Safety Office.

 Fishing vessel owners are required to develop detailed instructions addressing the limits of stability for each of their vessels.
 These instructions must include detailed safe operation documentation kept on board the vessel.
-Examples of detailed documentation include: engine room procedures; maintenance schedules to ensure watertight integrity; and, instructions for regular practice of emergency drills.

-The Fishing Vessel Safety Regulations currently require, with certain exceptions, a full stability assessment for vessels between 15 and 150 gross tons that do not exceed 24.4 metres in length and include fishing vessels involved in the catch of herring or capelin.
+The Fishing Vessel Safety Regulations currently require, with certain exceptions, a full stability assessment for vessels between 15 and 150 gross tons that do not exceed 24.4 metres in length for fishing vessels involved in the catch of Herring or Capelin.
 In 2017, Transport Canada Marine Safety (TC) issued Ship Safety Bulletin (SSB) No. 03/2017 announcing the coming into force of the New Fishing Vessel Safety Regulations.
 The initial regulations were published in the Canada Gazette Part II on July 13, 2016 and came into force on July 13, 2017.
 The bulletin includes important information on changes to requirements for Written Safety Procedures, Safety Equipment and Vessel Stability.

-As of July 13, 2017, the following fishing vessels must successfully undergo a stability assessment by a competent person:
+As of July 13, 2017, new regulations pertaining to stability assessments to be performed by a competent person came into force, as follows:

-- A new fishing vessel that has a hull length of more than 9 m; - A fishing vessel more than 9 m and that has undergone a major modification or a change in activity that is likely to adversely affect its stability; - A fishing vessels that is fitted with an anti-roll tank at any time; - A fishing vessel more than 15 gross tonnage and used for catching herring or capelin during the period beginning on July 6, 1977 and ending on July 13, 2017.
+- A new fishing vessel that has a hull length of more than 9 m where the vessel construction was started or that a contract was signed for the construction after July 13, 2018: - A fishing vessel more than 9 m and that has undergone a major modification or a change in activity that is likely to adversely affect its stability; - A fishing vessel that is fitted with an anti-roll tank at any time; - A fishing vessel more than 15 gross tonnage and used for catching herring or capelin during the period beginning on July 6, 1977 and ending on July 13, 2017.

 A fishing vessel that is not required to undergo a stability assessment shall have adequate stability to safely carry out the vessel's intended operations.
 Guidelines have been developed and are available online to help small fishing vessel owners and operators meet their regulatory requirements.
 Additionally, Transport Canada published a Stability Questionnaire (SSB No. 04/2006) and Fishing Vessel Modifications Form (SSB No. 01/2008) which enable operators to identify the criteria which will trigger a stability assessment.
-Please contact the nearest Transport Canada office if you need to determine whether your vessel requires one, or to receive guidance on obtaining competent assessor.
+Please contact the nearest Transport Canada office if you need to determine whether your vessel requires one or to receive guidance on obtaining competent assessor.